Credit Card Tokenisation & How It Works

 A tokenised online transaction follows these steps:

-3. The acquiring bank requests authorisation from the corresponding credit card network
+- The acquiring bank requests authorisation from the corresponding credit card network

-4. Meanwhile, the customer’s payment details are held by their bank in a token vault.
+- Meanwhile, the customer’s payment details are held by their bank in a token vault.
 The transaction will be approved as long as the token generated by the credit card issuer matches the customer’s account number.

-5. The payment token is returned to the merchant when the payment has been approved.
+- The payment token is returned to the merchant when the payment has been approved.

 Who Creates Tokens?

-Tokens are created by token service providers; these providers issue, manage, and store tokens.
+Tokens are created by token service providers.
+These providers issue, manage, and store tokens.
 A number of different entities can function as a token service provider, including a payment network like Visa or Mastercard, a card issuer, or other entities that comply with industry standards.

 Where Is Payment Tokenisation Used?

 Tokenisation is used in a wide range of payments, including e-commerce and point-of-sale systems in shops or businesses.
 Subscription service providers often tokenise customer payment information for recurring payments and one-click transactions, streamlining the online purchasing experience.
+On top of security, tokenisation is a strategic tool for increasing authorisation rates for payments and ensuring PCI-DSS compliance.

 Point-of-Sale Systems

 Tokenisation isn’t only used in online payments.
 It’s also an essential security layer on the high street for brick-and-mortar shops that accept mobile payments.
-When a customer taps their mobile phone or watch at a POS terminal to make NFC payments, their card details are captured and a token is generated.
-This means the shop doesn’t store customers’ card numbers; rather, they use tokens for payment processing.
+When a customer taps their mobile phone or watch at a POS terminal to make NFC payments, their card details are captured, and a token is generated.

 Online and Subscription Services

-A huge range of businesses from gyms to wine clubs offer subscription services.
+A huge range of businesses offer subscription services, from gyms to wine clubs.
 This business model requires the company to keep your card on file to set up recurring payments.
 In this case, the business will typically tokenise their customers’ credit card credentials to keep their data safe.
-Tokenisation can also be used for one-time online purchases.

-How Can Merchants Ensure Secure Credit Card Transactions?
+How to Ensure Secure Credit Card Transactions

 When you apply to open a merchant services account with an integrated global payment gateway, look for the following features:

-• A PCI level 1 compliant gateway with an SSL certification
+- A PCI level 1 compliant gateway

 Investing in the highest level of security is a crucial part of protecting your customers and your business.
 This is made possible by working with the most trustworthy service providers.